 Eventually, our behavior and thought in a given moment are created by the perceptions activated in that moment (which are of course made by a vast number of combinations of beliefs, values, memory, the way we perceive the situation in that moment, and so on).

-While it is not yet fully explainable, it is clear that mindsets affect health and physical conditions, such as with the digestive system or immune system.
+While it is not yet fully explainable, it is clear that mindsets affect other systems beyond just other mindsets - it affects physical conditions and health, such as with the digestive system or immune system.